Corinne Hoisington looks to the future and the skills needed in our role, the office and our post-COVID world

-In 2021 we are transitioning forward, slowly but surely.
-The world, our admin world collectively, experienced displacement in the past year.
+We are transitioning forward, slowly but surely.
+Our admin world collectively experienced displacement in the past two years.
 How (and where) we continue our role has changed, leaving more than a few of us feeling disconnected from familiar comforts, big and small.
 Many of us now work from home offices that are slowly but surely transforming into a space with new creature comforts, from truly ergonomic chairs to multiple screens.
 While efforts to eliminate COVID-19 continue, organizations are inventing new ways to communicate with people and deliver innovative and creative experiences at a distance, in a different spatial and social context.
 I love the quote from Hope Bear, Chief People Officer from AWeber, which defines this moment: “I’ve always said that the building doesn’t define the relationships; the relationships define the culture.”

 Pre-COVID, most of us worked within our office spaces defined by a computer, great Internet, and the space to connect and work together.
 But now, almost every one of us can add to our resumes that we have served as a VA – Virtual Assistant.
 We have collectively realized that we can use computers outside the office, connecting our staff across our communities with virtual meeting apps such as Microsoft Teams, Zoom, Blue Jeans, WebEx, and so many others.
 Some of us are heading back into our offices because we prefer the environment and the physical rapport, but others will make the decision (and hopefully have that option) to permanently work from wherever home may be.
 When the majority imagine the office of the future, they now picture a flexible workspace that can be physically located anywhere.
 And with the right technology combined with lessons learned over the past year, a remote workforce can share a great work experience and be just as productive as before.